jeffreysorgen/golf-club-sensors/activity.md

 #
 #
 ## Finding a simple BLE solution
-Now that we have a [development](#current-development-solution) power solution to untether ourselves from our computer, we can try out other BLE examples, and find a BLE sketch that works better than [the one](#try-the-ble-example-sketch) from _RoboCraze_.
+We now have a [development](#current-development-solution) power solution to untether ourselves from our computer.

+We should try out other BLE examples, and find a BLE sketch that works better than [the one](#try-the-ble-example-sketch) from _RoboCraze_.
-- First check to see if _test-imu-sketch_ working with the battery solution.
-  - This doesn't work.
-The settings which have been copied from the _RoboCraze_ example are not working without being connected to the computer while it's running.
+This example doesn't work battery-only, and importing line-by-line from that example into my IMU sketch produces the same problem.
+While it would be good to learn how to transform from hex value into a readable one, I'm inclined to do that later, if it's still a problem, after I've explored some other examples.

+Is the problem with nRF Connect?
 - What other smartphone BLE options are out there?
 Is nRF Connect the most common?
 It's Nordic Semi so it seems logical to keep using it.

 ### Combining BLE and IMU commands in the IDE

 - Copy _golf-swing-acc_ as _test-imu-sketch_ (done)
 - Communicate with smartphone by adding BLE functionality, line by line (done)
+  - (I used the _RoboCraze_ example so this still won't work battery-only)
-  - Repeatedly upload sketch to device looking for errors and functionality
+  - Repeatedly upload sketch to device looking for errors and functionality (DO THIS with a different example)
-  - **_RESULT!_** But data is not in the form of a float, _but a hex_
+  - **_RESULT!_** But data is not in the form of a float, _but a hex_ (n/a for now)
-    - _So how do I convert this?_
+    - _So how do I convert this?_ (n/a for now)
-    - Check to see if this works with the battery solution.
+    - Check to see if this works with the battery solution. (doesn't)
-- **Make this look better**
+- **Make this look better** (n/a for now)
-  - **figure out** how to deliver readable data to phone screen using arduino examples to figure it out
+  - **figure out** how to deliver readable data to phone screen using arduino examples to figure it out (n/a for now)
-  - Go through the process of importing the settings for BLE to the "acc" sketch
+  - Go through the process of importing the settings for BLE to the "acc" sketch (n/a for now)
-  - Go through all the _ArduinoBLE_ sketches **in the Examples folder in the IDE**
+  - Go through all the _ArduinoBLE_ sketches **in the Examples folder in the IDE** (yes!)
-  - Also use the [**Arduino guide for NANO33BLESense**](https://www.arduino.cc/en/Guide/NANO33BLESense) for reference
+  - Also use the [**Arduino guide for NANO33BLESense**](https://www.arduino.cc/en/Guide/NANO33BLESense) for reference (yes!)
-  - Also go through the later lessons in _**EdX Deployment**_ class
+  - Also go through the later lessons in _**EdX Deployment**_ class (yes!)
-  - Find out whether this needs to become **_peripheral_ rather than _central_**
+  - Find out whether this needs to become **_peripheral_ rather than _central_** (skip)
-  - More below, in the ["Next"](#next) section
+  - More below, in the ["Next"](#next) section (skip/edit)

 #### See: [Modifying the file](#modifying-the-file)

 ### BLE+IMU notes
 I am trying to figure out which BLE settings in the IDE to use so that I can make the nRF Connect readings display "Ready" / "Resting".